What is Lutheranism?

-Lutheranism is one of the largest Protestant denominations today.
+In Christianity, Lutheranism is one of the largest Protestant Christian denominations today.
 According to the Lutheran World Federation, there are nearly 66 million Lutherans worldwide.
 Of these, 36 million live in Europe, 13 million in Africa, 8.4 million in North America, 7.3 million in Asia, and 1.1 million in Latin America.
-1

 Lutheranism was founded by Martin Luther, a German monk and professor who has been called the "Father of the Reformation."
-In 1517, he famously protested against the Catholic Church's sale of indulgences.
+In 1517, he famously protested against the Roman Catholic Church and their sale of indulgences.
 In his sermons and writings, Luther stressed the doctrine of justification by faith alone and the authority of scripture alone.

-Lutheranism quickly spread throughout Germany and Scandanavia, and the Protestant movement in various forms could soon be found throughout Europe.
+Lutheranism quickly spread throughout Germany and Scandinavia, and the Protestantism in various forms could soon be found throughout Europe.

 Despite his rejection of many aspects of medieval Catholicism, Luther did accept any aspects of church practice that did not contradict the scriptures.
 Some other Protestant groups, by contrast, rejected any Catholic tradition not explicitly commanded in the Bible.
 For this reason, Lutheran churches tend to have more of a Catholic "look and feel" than their more austere Presbyterian counterparts.

 Those who followed Luther's teachings were called "Lutherans" by their opponents, and they accepted the name for themselves.
 Lutheranism spread throughout Germany and into Scandinavia (Norway, Sweden, Finland, Iceland, and Denmark).
 Today, Germany remains predominantly Lutheran, and Lutheranism is the official state church of Norway, Sweden, Denmark, and Iceland.
 Eighty-one percent of Finland's citizens are members of the Evangelical Lutheran Church of Finland.